 Relying on Easy Crockpot Potato Recipes

 Plus, you do nothing at all except add your chopped ingredients and spices, and walk away.
-Oh, and if you need a good, not-too-expensive crockpot, this is my go to.
-And if you need bigger (more than 6Q), this 8Q is a good one.
+Oh, and if you need a good, middle of the line crockpot, this 8Q is a good one.

 Why You Should Make Crockpot Cheesy Potatoes